top of page

 a.
 Good news.

-Which group of Bible books was written mostly in Hebrew?
+8. Which group of Bible books used Koine Greek in their writing?

 a.
 Pentateuch.